 Come join us as we seek to lead our city in Living a Life that Matters.

-a small frame building with dressing rooms and a baptistery on the corner of 3rd and College Streets.
+When a group of Godly men felt led to form a Baptist Church in the city of Charlotte, the church built a small frame building with dressing rooms and a baptistery on the corner of 3rd and College Streets.
 The nearby spring provided the water needed for baptisms.
 For many years, the church remained at less than 50 members but enjoyed a close relationship with Flint Hill Baptist, visiting their location twice a year for communion.
 From 1853 to 1855, the church met at the Mecklenburg County Courthouse.

-in 1856, the church took the name Beulah Baptist Church of Christ and started construction of a building at the corner of 7th and Brevard Streets.
+In 1856, the church took the name Beulah Baptist Church of Christ and started construction of a building at the corner of 7th and Brevard Streets.
 The neat brick building was completed at the cost of $1,800.

 The church's name was changed to First Baptist Church in 1884 as she relocated to Tryon Street.
 The church enjoyed an encouraging period at this location with increased membership and economic growth.